Samsung/tizen-docs/docs/application/web/guides/cordova/dialogs.md

    };
    ```

 2. Open a prompt dialog box with a set of buttons and default text to be shown in the text input field.
-The default values are `['OK', 'Cancel']` and an empty string.
+The default values are `['OK', 'Cancel']` and an empty string:

    ```
    navigator.notification.prompt('Please enter text:', promptCallback, 'Prompt dialog box',